AdguardTeam/AGLint/README.md

 ### Configuration presets

-Configuration presets are basically configuration files that you can use to extend your configuration.
+Configuration presets are basically configuration files that you can use to extend in your configuration.
 Currently, there are two built-in presets available (click on the name to see the source code):

 - [`aglint:recommended`][aglint-recommended] — a set of recommended rules that are enabled by default.
   It is enough to use this preset in most cases.
 - [`aglint:all`][aglint-all] — a set of **all** rules that are available in the linter.
   This option maybe too strict for most projects.

+> **Note**: Presets contain `syntax` and `rules` which shall be overridden if they are specified in the config.

 > **Note**: All presets have `syntax` property set to `Common` a default value.
 > You may need to specify it in your [configuration file](#configuration-file-structure)